rust-lang/reference/src/type-coercions.md

 They happen automatically at specific locations and are highly restricted in what types actually coerce.

-The [type cast operator], `as`, is not a coersion site.
-However, most type conversions allowed by coersion can also be explicitly performed by `as`.
+Any conversions allowed by coercion can also be explicitly performed by the [type cast operator], `as`.

 Coercions are originally defined in [RFC 401] and expanded upon in [RFC 1558].

 ## Coercion sites